AdvaiyaLabs/AWS-with-Nexmo-SMS/README.md

 Get Nexmo API Keys
 ------------------

-1. Login to the Nexmo.
+- To access Nexmo keys, go to https://www.nexmo.com/ and Sign-in
+- On the top right corner, click on the **Api Settings**

-2. Click on the **Api Settings**.
-Key and Secret will display in the top bar as shown in the below image:
+- Key and Secret will display in the top bar as shown in the below image:
 	![](https://github.com/AdvaiyaLabs/AWS-with-Nexmo-SMS/blob/master/docs/image18.jpeg)